Heidi, bienvenida a casa

 Heidi, bienvenida a casa is a telenovela created and produced by Marcela Citterio for Nickelodeon Latin America.
 Based on the 1881 children's novel by Johanna Spyri, Heidi, it stars Chiara Francia as the titular character.

-The series was previewed digitally on Nick Play and MundoNick.com on March 10, 2017.
-Its official premiere was on March 13, 2017.
+The series premiered on March 13, 2017.

 The series follows the story of Heidi, a girl who lives in the mountains with her grandfather, her best friend and her animals, until her Aunt Dete arrives to take her to live in the city.